 Note: To work cross-platform, you will need a separate Scrivener licence for each platform.
 You will also need to have Scrivener 3 installed on both your Mac and Windows computers.

 The Scrivener project format is fully cross-platform compatible.
 There will never be a need to convert or export your project if all you wish to do is work on another computer.
-No conversion is necessary, and all platforms can work off of the same source file (at different times; no project should ever be opened more than once simultaneously).
-If you use a Mac at home and a Windows laptop on the go, you should have no problem copying the project back and forth between computers as necessary.
+You will be able to use the same source file across Mac and Windows devices (so long as you are not doing so simultaneously - the project should only be opened on a single device at any given time.)

-If you are planning to share a project between computers using a cloud-sync service you should read the corresponding knowledge base article.
+Important: If you are planning to share a project between computers using a cloud-sync service you should read our article on Using Scrivener with Cloud-Sync Services.
 It contains valuable tips for mitigating the risks associated with allowing a third-party program detailed access to the project's internal files.

 To edit your Scrivener projects on the iOS version, please follow the instructions provided in the tutorial project that comes with Scrivener for iOS.
-If you run into problems, we have comprehensive instructions available here:
+If you run into problems, we have comprehensive instructions available.